 1. Define Your Investment Goals

-Having clear financial goals in your 30s or at any age matters.
-Your goals are your end points, the destination that you’re traveling toward on your financial roadmap.
+Setting clear financial goals in your 30s or at any age matters.
+Your goals are your end points, the destination that you’re traveling toward.

 So as you consider how to invest in your 30s, think about the end result you’re hoping to achieve.
 Focus on goals that are specific, easy to measure and best of all, actionable.